 AF 655 departs Dubai at 00:40 from DXB Terminal 2 arriving in Paris Charles de Gaulle at 06:15lt offering direct connections into Europe and beyond.

 Feel free to contact AF directly toll-free on 800-23823 or the office here on 04-602-5400 for additional information and to change or purchase your ticket.
+We look forward to welcoming you on board of Air France flights soon.

 Multi-Nation Business Continuity Task Force